The law changed on 1 May 2026. Section 21 is abolished and new tenancies are now assured periodic tenancies. See what every landlord must do →

 The most common exemption: the landlord has made all “relevant” improvements that can be made within the cost cap.
 The cost cap is currently £3,500 (including VAT) for the entire property.
 Where the EPC recommendations require improvements totalling more than £3,500, the landlord must do the improvements that fit within the cap and can then register the exemption for the rest.

-Important: the £3,500 cap is being raised — the government has consulted on raising it to £10,000 in line with the Band C target.
+Important: the £3,500 cap is rising.
+The January 2026 government response confirmed a £10,000 per-property cap in line with the Band C target (not yet law), with spending on relevant improvements from 1 October 2025 onwards counting toward it, and a "property value adjustment" exemption capping required spend at 10% of the property's value for homes valued below £100,000.
 Landlords who registered exemptions under the £3,500 cap will need to revisit them when the new cap takes effect.

 Wall insulation exemption